bulkaria/bulkaria-doc/README.md

 Bulkaria Documentation Repo
 ===========================

-# Objetive
+## Objetive
-This repository store any kind of documentation about bulkaria.
+This repository stores any kind of documentation related to project Bulkaria.

-Where possible documents should be written in [Markdown](https://help.github.com/articles/markdown-basics) format.
+If possible all documents will be written in [Markdown](https://help.github.com/articles/markdown-basics) format.

-# Table of Contents
+## Table of Contents

 ##### [Analysis Documention](analysis-doc/README.md)